syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ### Load more button

 To customize the load more button, add the custom user interface(UI) in the [SfListView.LoadMoreTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreTemplate.html) property.

-To customize the load more button, follow the code example:

 {% tabs %}
 {% highlight xaml %}